EDI-Systems/M2A01_Simpron/README.md

 ## Getting Started

-Copy the single file into your project and use it as the main file.
+&ensp;&ensp;&ensp;&ensp;Copy the single file into your project and use it as the main file.
 No porting needed as long as you have a C compiler.
 The "kernel" file supplied contains the example program itself, and it will use printf to output the current state of the two example tasks.
 A _Visual Studio_ project is provided for illustration purposes; if you want to use gcc, simply type _gcc -o RMS.elf kernel.c_ in shell.
 Deploying this into mass-produced products should be very easy.
 This product does not have documents associated with it; it should be self-illustrating.
-Keep in mind that this is designed for 4- and 8-bit MCUs, not for high-performance MCUs or application processors, though it is possible to run such "RTOS" on high-end processors as well.
+&ensp;&ensp;&ensp;&ensp;Keep in mind that this is designed for 4- and 8-bit MCUs, not for high-performance MCUs or application processors, though it is possible to run such "RTOS" on high-end processors as well.
 However, doing so will be a huge wastage of their resources.
 For 16-or 32-bit MCUs, consider [M5P1_MuProkaron](https://github.com/EDI-Systems/M5P1_MuProkaron) _Real-Time Minikernel_ instead; for high-end 32-bit MCUs or application processors, consider [M7M1_MuEukaron](https://github.com/EDI-Systems/M7M1_MuProkaron) _Real-Time Multi-Core Microkernel_ instead.

 ## EDI Project Information
-Mutate - Archaeo - Simpron (M2A1 R3T1)
+&ensp;&ensp;&ensp;&ensp;Mutate - Archaeo - Simpron (M2A1 R3T1)